 "I just thought you should know."

-“But I get it; you're more concerned about everything else."
+"But I get it; you're more concern lies elsewhere."

 "Well, it is incredible."